mv-2112/canonical-openstack-docs/how-to/features/observability.rst

 Observability
 =============

-This feature integates MicroStack with (and optionally deploys) the `Canonical Observability Stack
+This feature integrates MicroStack with (and optionally deploys) the `Canonical Observability Stack
 (COS) <https://charmhub.io/topics/canonical-observability-stack>`__.
 MicroStack will automatically propagate default metrics and dashboards,